gradualgames/lynnslegacy/README.md

 It is still available as a win32 binary, but I felt it would be really nice if the game were made available on modern systems so this project exists to port the game to a modern game framework, Love2D.
 You can get the original game here: https://sourceforge.net/projects/lynn/ and you can view a youtube playthrough of the game here: https://youtu.be/5cX48TFYRAk

 It is a very well made Zelda-clone with a dark atmosphere, great graphics and excellent music.
-I spent a lot of time in my youth in the 90's trying to make an RPG in QBasic, and the fact this game was made in FreeBASIC (which is an open source version of QuickBASIC) kind of gives me nostalgia both for those days as well as for it being an homage to the Zelda franchise.
+I spent a lot of time in my youth in the 90's trying to make an RPG in QBasic, and the fact this game was made in FreeBASIC (which is an open source BASIC compiler that features compatibility with QBasic) kind of gives me nostalgia both for those days as well as for it being an homage to the Zelda franchise.
 I don't want to see it lost to history, hence this project (the win32 binary has some problems on modern systems, and I fear it won't be long before it is completely unplayable).

 Q. Since the source code is still available, and FreeBASIC is still maintained and has a 64 bit version, why not just fix up the original codebase?